For Researchers

 The APTA Academy of Education Research Committee promotes scholarly activities and access to research resources that facilitate evidence-based educational strategies.
 Activities include review of Research Grant applications as well as assisting with review of platform and poster proposals for CSM and ELC.

-Research grants are available to assist Academy of Physical Therapy Education members in conducting research that investigates a question of importance to the advancement of education in physical therapy.
-In addition to research related to physical therapy education (DPT, PTA), questions related to the education of patients/clients, licensed PTs/PTAs or PT/PTA students will also be considered.
+Research grants are available to support APTA Academy of Education members in conducting research that investigates a question of importance to the advancement of education in physical therapy.
+In addition to research related to physical therapy education (DPT, PTA, Residency), questions related to the education of patients/clients or licensed PTs/PTAs will also be considered.

-The call for proposals for research grants closed on October 1, 2023.
-The next cycle will open in August of 2024.
+The call for proposals for research grants opens yearly in August and closes in October.

 Catherine Stevermer | Des Moines